Classical Music Composition Using State Space Models: Evaluation Metrics

 \section{Evaluation Metrics}

 In this section we will propose a set of metrics to compare the similarity of the generated compositions with the original compositions in terms of originality, musicality, and temporal structure.
-There are two concepts in music theory that our metrics will need to capture: the concept of harmony and the concept of melody.
-The two main concepts in music theory that will be relevant to our metrics are melody and tonality, see \cite{Laitz:2003} and \cite{Gauldin:2004} for details on musical theory.
+There are two concepts in music theory that our metrics will need to capture: the concept of harmony and the concept of melody; see \cite{Laitz:2003} and \cite{Gauldin:2004} for details on musical theory.
 Melody is a sequence of tones that are perceived as a single entity and is often considered a combination of pitch and rhythm.
 We will not summarize the music theory behind melody in this paper as our metric to capture melody or temporal structure will not require theory.
 On the other hand we will require some knowledge of the music theory underlying harmony to describe the metrics we use for musicality.
 Harmony refers to the arrangement of chords and pitches and the relation between chords and pitches.